stephyswe/stephyswe/README.md

 ## Contact 📫

 Email is the [best way to reach me](mailto:stephaniiehallberg@gmail.com).
-I'd love to give you all my social media connections, but I'm not really into all that, so I'm afraid you'll just have to write.
+I'm always happy to hear from you via email!
+While I appreciate the value of social media, I prefer to keep things simple and direct.
+So drop me a line, and let's connect!

 ### Some projects over the year